College of Arts and Sciences

-Studies leading to the PhD are available in both pure and applied and computational mathematics as well as in two interdisciplinary areas, biomathematics and financial mathematics.
+Studies leading to the PhD are available in Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, and Biomathematics.
 Each area of study specifies its own course requirements.
-The PhD qualification and candidacy examinations, together, comprise the preliminary examination, MAT 8964.
+The PhD qualification and candidacy examinations together comprise the preliminary examination, MAT 8964.
 Course requirements are chosen to provide the student with a strong basis for research.
-Standard foundational material is covered in the 5000-level courses with more advanced material that offers depth in topics courses and seminars.
+Standard foundational material is covered in the 5000-level courses with more advanced material in topics courses and seminars.
 Some of the required courses may be offered by other departments.
 The student will be expected to actively participate in at least one of the seminar series offered by the department and to regularly attend the weekly mathematics colloquium.

 The doctoral student in mathematics can be required by his/her supervisory committee to demonstrate proficiency in a minor; normally this is accomplished by completing six or more semester hours in an approved mathematics-related subject with a grade point average (GPA) of at least 3.0.
 At the discretion of the student’s supervisory committee, the student may be required to demonstrate competence in research tools appropriate to the student’s program of studies.
 Such tools may include a reading knowledge of one or more foreign languages, technological skills, a minor, or other competencies.

 After the student is admitted to doctoral candidacy, the writing of a dissertation becomes the major concern, although further coursework is usually required.
 The University’s residency requirement must be satisfied.
 After admission to candidacy the student must register for at least twenty-four hours of dissertation credit (MAT 6980) and also register and participate in the appropriate research seminar for a minimum of three semesters, as well as the mathematics colloquium for a minimum of two semesters.
-It is a University requirement that the defense of dissertation must be held within five years; if this time limit is not met, the student may be required to repeat the qualifying or candidacy examination.
+It is a University requirement that the defense of dissertation must be held within five years from the time the student is admitted to doctoral candidacy; if this time limit is not met, the student may be required to repeat the qualifying or candidacy examination.